zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 Note the following:

 - `ZENML_STORE_URL` is set to the special Docker `host.docker.internal` hostname to instruct the server to connect to the database over the Docker network.
-The ZenML client knows how to handle the `host.docker.internal` hostname differently depending on whether it is running on the host machine or in another Docker container.
 - The `extra_hosts` section is needed on Linux to make the `host.docker.internal` hostname resolvable from the ZenML server container.
 - This example also uses the `ZENML_DEFAULT_USERNAME` and `ZENML_DEFAULT_PASSWORD`